Robert I of Flanders

 Robert I (c.
 1035 – 13 October 1093), known as Robert the Frisian, was count of Flanders from 1071 until his death in 1093.
-He was a son of Baldwin V, Count of Flanders, and the younger brother of Baldwin VI, Count of Flanders.
-He usurped the countship after defeating his nephew Arnulf III and his allies, which included King Philip I of France, Count Eustace of Boulogne and the counts of Saint-Pol and Ardres at the Battle of Cassel.
+He was a son of Count Baldwin V out of his first marriage, He was the older brother of Count Baldwin VI and claimed the countship after defeating his nephew Arnulf III and his allies, which included King Philip I of France, Count Eustace II of Boulogne and the counts of Saint-Pol and Ardres at the Battle of Cassel.
 He subsequently made peace with Philip, who became his stepson-in-law, but remained hostile to his sister Matilda and her husband William the Conqueror, who was king of England and duke of Normandy.

 Early life

-Robert was the younger son of Baldwin V of Flanders and Adela, a daughter of King Robert II of France.
-His elder brother, Baldwin VI, succeeded their father as count of Flanders in 1067, and his sister Matilda had in 1051/2 married William the Conqueror, then duke of Normandy and later king of England.
+Robert was the older son of Baldwin V of Flanders and an unknown wife.
+His younger brother, Baldwin VI, succeeded their father as count of Flanders in 1067.
+His sister Matilda married in 1051/2 William the Conqueror, duke of Normandy and later king of England.

-Regent of Holland
+Regent of West-Frisia

-Robert's marriage to Gertrude of Saxony, dowager countess of Holland, in 1063 was not arranged by his father but nonetheless agreed to.
-His nickname 'the Frisian' was obtained, apparently, when he acted as regent for his stepson, Count Dirk V of Holland Robert and Gertrude had six children: Robert, who became count of Flanders, Adela († 1115), who became queen of Denmark, Gertrude, who became duchess of Lorraine, Philip, Ogiva, who became abbess of Messines, and Baldwin († bef.
+Robert's marriage to Gertrude of Saxony, dowager countess of West-Frisia, in 1063 was not arranged by his father but nonetheless agreed to.
+His nickname 'the Frisian' was obtained, apparently, when he acted as regent for his stepson, Count Dirk V of West-Frisia Robert and Gertrude had six children: Robert, who became count of Flanders, Adela († 1115), who became queen of Denmark, Gertrude, who became duchess of Lorraine, Philip, Ogiva, who became abbess of Messines, and Baldwin († bef.
 1080).

 Robert twice swore a renunciation to his claims to Flanders.
 The first was at Audenarde (between 1063 and 1067), in the presence of his father Baldwin V. He received a significant monetary compensation.
 The second was made at Bruges (1069/70) in the presence of his brother Baldwin VI.

 On his deathbed in 1070, Baldwin VI left Flanders and Hainaut to his elder son, Arnulf III, while Richilde, Arnulf's mother, was to be regent until Arnulf came of age.